melowntech/true3d-format-spec/README.md

            ...
 ```

 The root directory contains a `manifest.json` file with export metadata (described later in this document).
 3D data are divided into ''windows'' -- generalized 3D tiles.
 Each window is made of multiple version of the same data: original and derived levels of detail (LODs).
 The ratio of average texel size (mesh area in meters divided by texture area in pixels) between LOD and LOD+1 is expected to be 2.
+Highest number (LOD) corresponds to the finest mesh.
 Physical data are textured 3D meshes stored as a .OBJ file (optinally gzipped) with atlas: list of textures and helper MTL file for simple meshlab display.

 Texture assignment to faces is done via `usemtl IDX` lines in OBJ files where IDX is numeric index of texture in the atlas, i.e. faces from first texture follow `usemtl 0` line, faces from second texture follow `usemtl 1` line etc.